joeylichang/opbnb-docs/docs/tutorials/running-a-local-node.md

   --bootnodes=$P2P_BOOTNODES
 ```

-op-geth runs with [PBSS(Path-Base Scheme Storage) and Pebble DB](./pbss-pebble.md) by adding the flags `--state.scheme path` and `--db.engine pebble`.
+op-geth runs with [PBSS(Path-Base Scheme Storage) and PebbleDB](./pbss-pebble.md) by adding the flags `--state.scheme path` and `--db.engine pebble`.
-**This is the recommended startup mode, which requires less disk space and offers better performance.**
+**It's recommended to start a new node with this mode, which provides better performance and less disk space usage.**

 op-node